helenhanks/Robotany/README.md

 Automated Garden Watering System.
 The basic system just waters the garden once per day on a schedule and all the code is stored in `code/RobotanyMain.py`.

+*Note: This project is not affiliated with the company, `Fifth Season` which was founded as `RoBotany Ltd.` It is also not related to several other projects on Github with the repository name, `Robotany`.*

 ## Optional features developed so far:

 * [Add a contact level sensor to your water barrel](BarrelLevel.md)